Bangkok beaches are closer than you may realise, but there are no beaches in Bangkok, even though many people think

-Before visiting Thailand ensure you read up on the “jetski scam” before taking a trip out onto the ocean.
+Before visiting Thailand ensure you read up on the “jetski scam” before taking a trip out onto the water.

 Bang Saen, Wong Amat and Pattaya are beaches close to Bangkok and they are okay, but if you are looking for clear water and finer sand then head on over to Koh Lan just off the coast of Pattaya.

 I had heard so much about Koh Lan but I always assumed it was a little island off Pattaya just suitable for day trips.

 Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at accommodation close to some beaches.